proengineer-wes/AI-Document-Processor/README.md

 - For deployment issues, use the Development Tools SSH console to inspect the internal file system and get deployment logs
 - Consider running `azd up --debug 2>&1 | tee debug.log` to output detailed deployment logs and save to a local file for inspection

 ### Common Issues
 1. "The deployment pipeline appears to complete without error, but no functions appear in my Azure portal.
 - Check Logs > Exceptions
 - If there is an issue in the Configuration.py, it is possible that the function is not authenticating successfully with App Config.
   - Check that appropriate IAM roles are assigned
   - Check the DefaultAzureCredential settings and ensure that they make sense
+- Attempt to deploy the function app locally to confirm that there are no version or ModuleNotFound errors preventing start up.

 ##  MIT License
 https://opensource.org/license/MIT